 Kerala is one of the most sought after tourist destinations in India.
 Kerala is often termed as paradise set in green!!

 Kerala is not just some backwaters and hill stations as it is usually advertised but it has so much more to offer.
-This Kerala travel blog has tried to give you planning insights, offbeat travel destinations, things to do and tips to make your journey to Kerala smooth and unforgettable.
+This land of mesmerizing beauty has rich culture and traditions and is one of the best tourist places in the world.

 Famous Beaches in Kerala

-Being a coastline State Kerala has a long western border with Arabian Sea.
-There are beaches of all types :- wet and wild hilly shores, long promenades, beaches adjoining backwaters and the sea .
+Being a coastline State Kerala has a long western border with the Arabian Sea.
+There are beaches of all types: – wet and wild hilly shores, long promenades, beaches adjoining backwaters and the sea.
 Take your choice.

 Kovalam Beach is the most well-known beach in India.
 The bay created by the jutting promontory is calm and ideal for bathing.
 The place has everything you need, comfy cottages, high-end hotels, pools, yoga center, places where you can have soothing medicinal oil baths.
 It is only 12 km from Trivandrum City.